VIVA: Course Mapping Project

 Once curation for a discipline is complete, Virginia faculty are invited to review OER for the quality of explanation of the subject matter, comprehensiveness, and cultural relevance in consideration for the courses they have been mapped to.
 An endorsement is applied to faculty-reviewed OER and standardized comments are shared through the hub.
 Faculty reviews of curated OER are an essential component to the project as faculty bring expertise and deep understanding of the curriculum and course materials that support student learning.
 The reviews also provide an opportunity to engage with a cohort of faculty from varying Virginia higher education institutions on their experiences reviewing OER.

 The next phase of the Course Mapping Project is to map OER to a broad range of courses at VIVA’s public four-year, public doctoral, and private, non-profit institutions.
+A Course Mapping Companion Kit has been created to help with workflow.
 If you are interested in being involved, please email firstname.lastname@example.org.